Hombow/Wall-Fall/First Campaign/Contracts/Wizard wants a box/Wizard wants a Box.md

 1. Contract from Helberin Dufburys
-  * Go to the abandoned town of Dunstruts
+  * Go to the abandoned town of Dunstrunts
     * 4 days travel
-  * retrieve a strong box within the Derbrefry's house
+  * retrieve a strong box within a house
     * it will be in the basement hidden under a trap door.
   * **DO NOT OPEN THE BOX**
   * 500 gp reward